Are golf shoes worth it? Improved Grip and Comfort?

 Unfortunately, it is very easy for people wearing metal spikes to cause small amounts of damage to the green called spike marks.

 A number of companies developed “soft spikes”.
-This is a generic term to cover a wide variety of different shaped plastic spikes or cleats.
+This is a generic term to cover a wide variety of different-shaped plastic or rubber spikes and cleats.

 Stability is the second advantage of golf shoes over trainers.
 Golf shoes are designed to help support your foot during the swing, sneakers or trainers aren’t designed for that purpose.

+Pretty much every spiked shoe has removable spikes since they will wear over time.
 Try to avoid allowing your spikes to get worn down too much as it will make them more difficult to replace.
-It will also make them somewhat useless in terms of offering grip.
+It will also make them somewhat useless in terms of offering grip when you are on wet grass.

 Spikeless Golf Shoes